 ABOUT OUR CLUB

-The Clubhouse is a modern facility and is located on a bus route, along with being walking distance from several accommodation houses and the beautiful iconic Noosa River.
-Too far to walk?
-CALL OUR COURTESY BUS on 07 5449 7155 (Press Option 1).
+The Clubhouse is a modern facility and is located on a bus route, along with being within walking distance from several accommodation houses and the beautiful iconic Noosa River.

 We have an expansive general bar area with many beers on tap, a popular wine list and a variety of other beverages to quench your thirst.
-On Wednesday and Friday nights we have our popular meat raffles, Member’s Badge draws and live music, all starting from 6pm.
+On Wednesday and Friday nights, we have our popular meat and fruit tray Raffles and Member draws starting from 6 pm.

-This area includes multiple Foxtel screens, pool table, a brand new U-Bet facility, Keno plus 25 modern poker machines, which are constantly updated.
+The TAB area includes multiple Foxtel screens, a pool table, a brand new U-Bet facility, Keno plus 25 modern poker machines, which are constantly updated.

 MEMBERS OF THE BOARD

 HOUSE & PROPERTY DIRECTOR